orangci/notes/src/nix-sucks.md

 title = "Nix(OS) Sucks"
-desc = "Some thoughts on Nix/NixOS, and why it sucks— but is better than everything else." date = "28.04.2025" edited = "21.06.2025"
+desc = "Some thoughts on Nix/NixOS, and why it sucks— but is better than everything else." date = "28.04.2025" edited = "10.09.2025"
 +++

 I have been using NixOS since — according to the date of the earliest commit in my [dotfiles](https://orangc.net/dots) repository — September 8th, 2023.
-I started by using a barebones [configuration.nix](https://github.com/orangci/dots/blob/OldNixKDE/etc/nixos/configuration.nix) and a [decent enough rice](../assets/old-nix-kde-rice.png).
+I started by using a barebones `configuration.nix` and a [decent enough rice](../assets/old-nix-kde-rice.png).
 I eventually switched to using flakes by forking [ZaneyOS](https://gitlab.com/Zaney/zaneyos), then, a few months later, scrapping it and writing my own [flake](https://orangc.net/dots).

 Nix is a: reproducible and declarative Linux distribution (NixOS), package manager (the package repository is called Nixpkgs), and language (Nix).
 This means that with Nix/NixOS/Nixpkgs: